 4. Ensure that the valve is open

-Checking whether the main shut off valve is open is crucial, especially if you have relocated to a new house.
-The workers may shut off the valve and critically forget to open immediately they are done with the job.
+Checking whether the main shut-off valve is open is crucial, especially if you have relocated to a new house.
+The workers may shut off the valve and critically forget to open it immediately after they are done with the job.

-Usually, the valve is at the central system or the basement entering your premise.
-It has a red lever for easy identifications.
+Usually, the valve is at the central system or the basement entering your premises.
+It has a red lever for easy identification.
 There are two main types of pipes located in the showerhead.

 Usually, the shower valve is in the basement of your home, behind the panel shower, or at the crawl space.
 To open it up, you can turn it counterclockwise.